saepark/saepark.github.io/index.md

 Broadly, I explore how the interplay of pecuniary and social incentives and market shifts shape agents' performance and knowledge-related outcomes.
 My current research examines these themes in the contexts of third-party regulation, information systems use in organizations, and labor markets in developing economies.

-Prior to starting my PhD, I received my BBA and MA in international economics from Seoul National University in Korea.
+Prior to starting my PhD, I received my BBA and my MA in international economics from Seoul National University in Korea.
 In my free time, I enjoy boxing, mountaineering, attending concerts, and cheering for the Pittsburgh Penguins.

 Please use the links below to see more about my research, my teaching experiences, and my software codes.